marlonaesparza/chrome-extension-tutorial/README.md

 # chrome-extension-tutorial

-I am following along with Chrome's extension tutorial, and I am taking notes in my commits.
+I follow along with Chrome's extension tutorial, and take notes in my commits.